azixMcAze/Unity-SerializableDictionary/README.md

 public class MyScriptColorDictionary : SerializableDictionary<MyScript, Color> {}
 ```

-Then you have to declare a property drawer these new type by adding the `CustomPropertyDrawer` attribute to `SerializableDictionaryPropertyDrawer` of one of its derived class.
+Declare the custom property drawer for these new types by adding the `CustomPropertyDrawer` attribute to the `SerializableDictionaryPropertyDrawer` class or of one of its derived class.

 ```csharp
 [CustomPropertyDrawer(typeof(StringStringDictionary))]